Deployment and Release

 Developer Environment (Command Line Tools)

-• vlayer Command Line Tool - Used in different contexts:
+• vlayer Command Line Tools - Used in different contexts:

-• With init and test flags, tightly integrated with Foundry
+• vlayer with init and test flags, tightly integrated with Foundry

-• With prover, an optional dependency for local development
+• call_server, an optional dependency for local development without relying on the vlayer node infrastructure for proving

 • Local Development SDK